ChluNetwork/chlu-did-service/README.md

 Also has a couple API calls to read DIDs and Chlu reputation

+### Configuring

+This project uses environment variables for configuration, but works out of the box

+You can use:

+- `$DIRECTORY` to customize where the files are saved on disk
+- `$TOKEN` to set a required API token as a get query parameter named `token`.
+Requests without this token will fail

 ### Using

 This project is very WIP at the moment